 The more complicated processes get, the higher the possibility for inefficiencies to set in.
 These inefficiencies can waste time, and cost money and labor which can in turn impact the total profits for an organization.

-Lean cuts down these inefficiencies and directly implies reduction of wastes and enhancement of specific processes.
+Lean continuous improvement cuts down these inefficiencies and directly implies the reduction of wastes and enhancement of specific processes.
 A lean manufacturing set up always focuses on increasing customer value, reducing waste and optimizing factory operations.

 In addition to reducing wastes and process improvement, Lean is also about building a culture of continuous improvement.
 One where workers pursue opportunities to improve their work and share ideas for continuous improvement.